 Cleanliness lends itself to productivity and if you're working from your bedroom — desk come dressing table anyone? — it's incredibly important your office space is kept clear of dishevelled duvets, empty tea mugs and crumb covered plates.

 Maintaining focus is hard — no one can deny it — but dirt is a distraction.
-In fact, cleaning up after yourself begins to look nightly inviting if you're stuck in a self-isolation slump.
+In fact, cleaning up after yourself begins to look mighty inviting if you're stuck in a self-isolation slump.

 A clean workspace is a simple step, but it could make all the difference.